 \subsection{Imbalanced regression}

-Unlike imbalanced classification, regression tasks can have labels that are infinite and boundless, which prevents methods designed for imbalanced classification from being directly transferred to imbalanced regression.
-Consequently, existing methods focus on leveraging the continuity of the label space.
-At the input level, methods addressing imbalanced regression primarily focus on resampling the training dataset.
-SMOTE \cite{chawla2002smote, torgo2013smote} and its variant SMOGN \cite{branco2017smogn} generate new samples by leveraging the differences between minority samples and their nearest neighbors. \cite{pmlr-v94-branco18a} integrates a bagging-based ensemble method with SMOTE to mitigate the impact of imbalanced data distributions on the model.
-At the feature level, \cite{pmlr-v139-yang21m} proposes feature distribution smoothing (FDS) by transferring feature statistics between nearby target bins to smooth the feature space.
+Unlike classification tasks, where labels are discrete and bounded, regression tasks involve continuous and unbounded labels, and the distances between labels carry meaningful semantic information.
+These fundamental differences prevent methods designed for imbalanced classification from being directly applied to imbalanced regression.
+Existing methods for addressing imbalanced regression can be categorized into three levels: input, feature, and model output.
+At the input level, methods primarily focus on resampling the training dataset.
+SMOTE \cite{chawla2002smote, torgo2013smote} and its variant SMOGN \cite{branco2017smogn} generate new samples by interpolating between minority samples and their nearest neighbors. \cite{pmlr-v94-branco18a} further enhances this approach by integrating a bagging-based ensemble method with SMOTE to mitigate the impact of imbalanced data distributions.
+At the feature level, \cite{pmlr-v139-yang21m} introduces feature distribution smoothing (FDS), which transfers feature statistics between nearby target bins to smooth the feature space.
 VIR \cite{wang2024variational} borrows data with similar regression labels to compute the variational distribution of the latent representation.
-Ranksim \cite{pmlr-v162-gong22a} uses contrastive learning to bring the feature space of samples with similar labels closer and push the feature space of samples with dissimilar labels apart.
-ConR \cite{DBLP:conf/iclr/KeramatiME24} designs positive and negative sample pairs based on label similarity, transferring the label space relationships to the feature space in a contrastive manner, too.
+Ranksim \cite{pmlr-v162-gong22a} employs contrastive learning to bring the feature representations of samples with similar labels closer while pushing apart those with dissimilar labels.
+Similarly, ConR \cite{DBLP:conf/iclr/KeramatiME24} designs positive and negative sample pairs based on label similarity, transferring label space relationships to the feature space in a contrastive manner.
 At the model output and label level, regressor retraining (RRT) \cite{pmlr-v139-yang21m} decouples the training of the encoder and regressor, retraining the regressor with inverse reweighting after normal encoder training.
-DenseLoss \cite{steininger2021density} and label distribution smoothing (LDS) \cite{pmlr-v139-yang21m} measure label rarity through KDE and assign weights to each sample, with rare samples being assigned higher weights to enhance the model's focus on minority samples.
-Balanced MSE \cite{ren2022balanced} leverages the training label distribution prior to restore a balanced prediction.
+DenseLoss \cite{steininger2021density} and label distribution smoothing (LDS) \cite{pmlr-v139-yang21m} measure label rarity through KDE, assigning higher weights to rare samples to enhance the model's focus on minority samples.
+Balanced MSE \cite{ren2022balanced} leverages the training label distribution prior to restore balanced predictions.